Learning stageStage 4, Stage 5

 NSW syllabus outcomes: Visual Arts 7-10: 4.7, 4.8, 4.9, 4.10; 5.7, 5.8, 5.9, 5.10.

-- Access our other learning resources for Unsettled: a history-focused learning journeyhistory-focused learning journey for secondary school students and a learning journey for primary school students.
+- Access our other secondary learning journey for Unsettled: a history-focused learning journey.

-- Visit and download our Power through Poetry booklet to go deeper into the themes of Unsettled by reflecting on the poetry of First Nations artists and responding in their own words.
+- Download our Power through Poetry booklet to go deeper into the themes of Unsettled by reflecting on the poetry of First Nations artists and responding in their own words.

 Prepare your students